ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Offboard Calibration (aka "Live Calibration")
 =============================================

+.. note:: This method is not recommended if you are using a recent version of ArudPilot that supports the Onboard Calibration described above.

 Older versions of ArduPilot rely on the ground station to calculate the compass offsets.
 To use this older method: